isomerpages/moe-crestsec/_curriculum/Sexuality Education.md

 <li>
 <p>Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <a href="https://form.gov.sg/6797418af1d9b406341b76c3" rel="noopener nofollow" target="_blank">here</a>.
+This form will be communicated to parents at the start of the year and is also available <a href="https://go.gov.sg/crest-sexuality-education-opt-out-form-2026" rel="noopener nofollow" target="_blank">here</a>.
-The completed form is to be submitted by 14/02/2025.</p>
+The completed form is to be submitted by 13/02/2026.</p>
 </li>
 <li>
 <p>Parents who wish to opt their children out of the eTeens programme need
 to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <a href="https://go.gov.sg/cresteteensoptout2025" rel="noopener nofollow" target="_blank">here</a>.
-The completed form is to be submitted by 14/02/2025.</p>
+This form will be communicated to parents at the start of the year and is also available <a href="https://go.gov.sg/crest-eteens-opt-out-form-2026" rel="noopener nofollow" target="_blank">here</a>.
+The completed form is to be submitted by 13/02/2026.</p>
 </li>
 <li>
 <p>Parents can contact the school at 6899 2779 or <a href="mailto:info@crestsec.edu.sg" rel="noopener noreferrer nofollow" target="_blank">info@crestsec.edu.sg</a> for discussion